Special economic zones of China: Implementation history

-The concept of a Special Economic Zone arose in the late 1950s in Ireland.
+The concept of a special economic zone arose in the late 1950s in Ireland.
 The Irish government established the Shannon Free Zone to encourage foreign investment through tax incentives.
-Various Chinese leaders visited the Shannon Free Zone, including Jiang Zemin (in 1980) and later Zhu Rongji, Wen Jiabao, and Xi Jinping.
+Various Chinese leaders visited the Shannon Free Zone, including Jiang Zemin in 1980, and later Zhu Rongji, Wen Jiabao, and Xi Jinping.

 In the late 1970s, and especially at the 3rd plenary session of the 11th Central Committee of the Chinese Communist Party in December 1978, the Chinese government initiated its policy of reform and opening up, a shift away from Maoist economic policy towards efforts to produce greater economic growth which would allow China to be competitive against not only industrialized nations of the west but also rising regional powers: Japan, South Korea, Singapore, Taiwan, and Hong Kong.

-Officials in Guangdong Province led by Provincial Party Secretary Xi Zhongxun and Yang Shankun sought to make Guangdong a national demonstration zone for Reform and Opening Up, starting with an investment project in Shekou prepared by Yuan Geng on behalf of the Hong Kong-based China Merchants Steam Navigation Company.
+Officials in Guangdong led by provincial party secretary Xi Zhongxun and Yang Shankun sought to make Guangdong a national demonstration zone for reform and opening up, starting with an investment project in Shekou prepared by Yuan Geng on behalf of the Hong Kong-based China Merchants Steam Navigation Company.
 This project, initially a ship breaking facility, was approved by Li Xiannian on January 31, 1979.
 In April 1979, Xi Zhongxun and other Guangdong officials presented in Beijing a proposal to give broader flexibility to the coastal provinces of Guangdong and Fujian to attract foreign investment, with additional exemptions in four cities, namely Shenzhen in the Pearl River Delta region, Zhuhai and Shantou in Guangdong and Xiamen (Amoy) in Fujian Province.
-For these, Chinese Paramount leader Deng Xiaoping coined the name "special zones" and characterized them as experiments in the mold of the pre-1949 Communist base areas.
+For these, paramount leader Deng Xiaoping coined the name "special zones" and characterized them as experiments in the mold of the pre-1949 Communist base areas.
 The proposal was approved on July 15 and the four special zones were officially established on August 26, 1979.
-As part of an effort to overcome domestic political resistance, the name "special economic zone" was ultimately chosen over "special zone" to emphasize that only economic, not political, experiments should be carried out.